This post may contain affiliate links. Please read my disclosure policy for more info.

 One gift that I have my friends and family raving about is customized whipped tallow body butter.
 It is so fast, easy, and healthy, I put it in my must do list for events such as Christmas in July.

 Pro-tip: When making these as fun Christmas gifts, I ask the people whom I am wanting to gift, what types of scents do they enjoy most.
-It makes it so much easier to know exactly what kind of luscious whipped concoction to produce as their gift.
+It makes it so much easier to know exactly what kind of luscious whipped tallow body butter to produce as their gift.
 Or you can be like me and make a large batch of my own personal favorites in no time.

 HOW TO MAKE TALLOW BODY BUTTER

-You’ll need a good amount of time as this recipe requires very low heat and waiting until ingredients cool to room temperature.
+You’ll need a good amount of time as this tallow body butter recipe requires very low heat and waiting until ingredients cool to room temperature.

 Also, think of this recipe as a template.
 You can always modify the consistency based on your personal preference.
 For this recipe, the consistency you will achieve will be more like whipped cream – very light and fluffy.